U.S. soldier pleads guilty to murdering fellow servicemen in Iraq

 The presiding judge, Army Colonel David Conn, accepted the plea after a hearing that lasted several hours.
 Conn said Russell would still face a bench trial - replete with opening and closing statements, witnesses and evidence.

-That trial will determine the degree of his guilt and, crucially, whether he acted on impulse, as his defence attorneys argue, or with malice of forethought, as alleged by military prosecutors.
+That trial will determine the degree of his guilt and, crucially, whether he acted on impulse, as his defense attorneys argue, or with malice of forethought, as alleged by military prosecutors.

 "Your plea of guilty is provident, and I do accept it," Conn said, adding that a trial was slated for May 6.